zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry.md

  ![alt-text](..//media/top-extensions-telemetry/fiddler.png "Fiddler filters")

-When you open the Portal, all relevant telemetry logs should now be displayed in teh **Fiddler** interface.
+When you open the Portal, all relevant telemetry logs should now be displayed in the **Fiddler** interface.

 <a name="live-telemetry-other-debugging-tools"></a>
 ### Other debugging tools